Jiochoa/Jiochoa/README.md

 ### Hi therre 👋

 Work in Progress....
-Dont read it yet!
+## Don't read it yet!!
 ## About Me

 ### 🔭 I’m currently working on ...